Celeriac (celery root) and chestnuts combine their earthy flavors for a uniquely rich winter dish, perfect for a special occasion.

 Heat the milk and minced garlic over medium-low heat, stirring occasionally, for 5 minutes, until warm and slightly thickened.
-(If using something other than cashew milk, this will take considerably longer.
+(If using something other than cashew milk, the thickening will take considerably longer.
 You might need to start with a roux instead.)

 Clean and peel the celeriac, then thinly slice, preferably with a mandoline so that the slices have the same thickness.

 Peel and roughly chop the chestnuts.

 Oil the baking dish and layer with slighly overlapping slices of celeriac.
 Season with a bit of salt, pepper, and herbs, then sprinkle with some chopped chestnuts.
 Repeat until you’ve layered all the celeriac.

 Pour the milk over the top; it should nearly cover the top layer.

 Combine the hazelnuts and breadcrumbs in the small bowl, then sprinkle on top of the gratin.

 Cover the dish and bake for 30 minutes.